It's a blue; It’s a purple. No, it’s a periwinkle.

 Our Periwinkle Down® Collection

 In spite of hillsides of flowers and museums filled with paintings, there is simply not enough periwinkle in the world.
-That is why we have chosen this year, the year of periwinkle, to share the hospitality products from our Periwinkle Down® Collection with our retail customers.
+That's why we've chosen this year, the year of periwinkle, to share the hospitality products from our Periwinkle Down® Collection with our retail customers.
 We introduce our Periwinkle Down® Collection to you with some of our customer favorite products: the Periwinkle Down® Travel Pillow with Knapsack and the Periwinkle Down® Heart Pillow.
 They combine the beauty and luxury of periwinkle silk charmeuse with the comfort and function of our down and feather pillows.